Bachelor of Midwifery

 Professional recognition

-Graduates of this program will be eligible to apply for registration with the Nursing and Midwifery Board of Australia via the Australian Health Practitioners Regulation Agency (AHPRA) subject to meeting any additional requirements that may be stipulated by the Nursing and Midwifery Board of Australia.
-As these requirements may change from time to time, students should contact AHPRA to confirm registration requirements.
+Graduates of this program will be eligible to apply for registration with the Nursing and Midwifery Board of Australia via the Australian Health Practitioners Regulation Agency (Ahpra) subject to meeting any additional requirements that may be stipulated by the Nursing and Midwifery Board of Australia.
+As these requirements may change from time to time, students should contact Ahpra to confirm registration requirements.

 Professional Practice requirements